verhas/javageci/REFERENCE.md

 You can also specify a named source set using the `source()` method.
 This is needed when the code generator wants to create a new file and there are multiple source sets defined.
-For example there can be a source set in the directory `src/main/resources` containing resource files and another `src/main/java` containing Java files.
-If a generator processes a resource file and then wants to generate a Java file then the framework has to create the generated file in the  `src/main/java` directory in the appropriate subdirectory as define by the package.
+For example, there can be a source set in the directory `src/main/resources` containing resource files and another `src/main/java` containing Java files.
+If a generator processes a resource file and then wants to generate a Java file then the framework has to create the generated file in the `src/main/java` directory in the appropriate subdirectory as defined by the package.

 Generators that want to create whole new files will specify the source set where they want to create the new file.
 If there is no named source set in the configuration with the name the generator is seeking then they can not work.

-The method `source()` has an overloaded version that accepts a first argument of the type `Source.Set`.
-This type is a simple `String` wrapper to ease readability and help overloading.
+The method `source()` has an overloaded version that accepts the first argument of the type `Source.Set`.
+This type is a simple `String` wrapper to ease readability and help overload.
 There is a `static` method in the class `Source.Set` named `set()` that can be imported statically and used to specify a source set name.
 Thus you can specify a named source set in the form `source(set("java"),"src/main/java")`.